P.O. Box 814

-President and CEO of the International Rescue Committee
+Miliband is President and CEO of the International Rescue Committee

 (IRC), where he oversees the agency’s humanitarian relief operations

-in more than 40 war-affected countries and its refugee resettlement and
+in more than 40 war-affected countries and its refugee resettlement

-leadership, the IRC has expanded its ability to rapidly
+Miliband’s leadership, the IRC has expanded its ability to rapidly

-respond to humanitarian crises and meet the needs of an unprecedented number of
+respond to humanitarian crises and meet the needs of an

-United Kingdom, driving advancements in human rights
+Affairs of the United Kingdom, driving advancements in human rights

 and representing the U.K. throughout the world.
 In 2006, as

 Secretary of State for the Environment, he pioneered the world’s

 first legally binding emissions reduction requirements.
-He was Member of
+He was

 graduated from Oxford University in 1987 with a first class honors